f5devcentral/F5-SE-Outcome-Based-Learning/docs/challenges/nginx-api-security/step07.rst

 **How**:

 JWT validation works against the proxy_pass directive.
-For a quick example of injecting security in front of a service proxy_pass against www.nginx.org.
+For a quick example of injecting security in front of a service, proxy_pass against something available on the internet; like: www.nginx.org

 .. note:: Most proxy pass solutions require a Host header to be added since NGINX defaults to passing the original Host header.